AndroidWithRossyn/WA-Kit-for-WhatsApp/README.md

 ## QR CODE GENERATOR & SCANNER :-
 QR Code Generator & Scanner is a very simple and useful application by which, you can create your own custom Bar-code image. you can use this bar code image for advertisement, for sharing information and being a part of modern world..

-# WA Deleted Messages:-
+## WA Deleted Messages:-
 The only solution available is to read them from the notifications that you receive and create a message backup based on your notification history.
 Lost Messages The following situations prevent the recovery utility from working
-• If you have muted a chat
+- If you have muted a chat
-• If you’re following the conversation right now.
+- If you’re following the conversation right now.
-• If you have your device’s alerts turned off.
+- If you have your device’s alerts turned off.
-• If you deleted the texts before installing the app
+-If you deleted the texts before installing the app

 ## FONT TO EMOJI CONVERTER :-